R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 TODO: add mockups here

-## Task 3: Write a ticket for a teammate to implement a new field
+## Task 3: Write a ticket for a teammate to implement a filtering feature

-Imagine a teammate is planning to expand on your work and implement a new field in the next sprint.
-Write a ticket that roughly outlines the work to be done to implement this new field:
+Imagine a teammate is planning to expand on your work and implement a new feature in the next sprint.
+This feature will allow the user to filter the vehicles list page based on vehicles that had charged above a given `charge_reading` percentage over the whole time period.

-- `Drove Nowhere`: This field should show how many days a vehicle wasn't driven between the first and last days of it's data points.
+This repo contains an api endpoint that will do that filtering, if passed a valid charge percentage value.
+Your task is to write up a ticket outlining the work and any questions that might need answering in order to implement this feature.
+Include a rough mock-up of any front end user experience if applicable.
+(No judgement about drawing skills, just something that helps get a visual point across if needed!)

 Include this write-up in your README file.
 We expect to see you call out where requirements are ambiguous and suggest some potential approaches, but avoid